 Should you read this book?
 There are many books about angels out there, and I honestly haven’t read many of them so I don’t know how it compares to others.
 But if you are curious about angels, and what the Bible says about angels is an important consideration for you (and if you are a Christian, it should), then you may find this book helpful.

-Note: Thanks to WaterBrook, the publisher, for a review copy of this book (even though they said they would send a hardcover and sent a paperback ARC instead).
+Note: Thanks to WaterBrook, the publisher, for a review copy of this book.
 I was not asked to give a positive review.